DataDog/dd-trace-js/docs/API.md

 <h3 id="set-user">User Identification</h3>

-The tracer provides a convenience function to link an actor to a trace.
-For example to correlate users to web requests.
-You have to pass an object with at least an `id` property.
+The tracer provides a convenient function to link an actor to a trace.
+For example to correlate users to web requests, you have to pass an object with at least an `id` property.

 For example: